Panoramic view of Athens showing the Acropolis and the sprawling modern city beyond

 What is Athens famous for?

 Athens is famous for being the birthplace of democracy, Western philosophy, the Olympic Games, and classical theatre.
-It's home to the Acropolis and Parthenon, and remains one of the most historically significant cities in the world.
+It's home to both the Acropolis and Parthenon and remains one of the most historically significant cities in the world.

 Is Athens worth visiting?